Slot coordination and schedules facilitation

 Slot coordination or schedules facilitation service fee for French airports

-The Decree n° 2017-60 of January 23, 2017 introduces a new regulatory framework in order to finance by a slot coordination or schedules facilitation fee the services provided by the appointed airport coordinator on French coordinated and schedules facilitated airports.
+A coordination fee is defined in articles R. 6321-22 to 29 of the French Transport Code.
 It supersedes the coordinator’s former funding system which was relying on voluntary subscriptions paid by the 10 main French air carriers and the three managing bodies of the coordinated airports.

 The fee covers material and labour costs arising from slot coordination or schedules facilitation tasks assigned to the appointed coordinator or schedules facilitator by the French minister in charge of civil aviation.
 Any other activities of the coordinator or schedules facilitator are not covered by this fee.